 - Topiramate: Common adverse effects include weight loss and cognitive and psychomotor slowing.
 Topiramate is minimally metabolized by the liver and is excreted mostly unchanged by the kidney.
 Topiramate can cause a metabolic acidosis (high blood acid), nephrolithiasis (kidney stones) and oligohidrosis (decreased sweating).
 This medicine should be avoided in individuals with kidney disorders and extra care during hot weather is necessary.
 Glaucoma (increased eye pressure) has occurred in rare cases, so any vision symptoms should be evaluated.

-- Vigabatrin: Vigabatrin is associated with a progressive and permanent vision loss.
-Thus, its use is usually restricted to control of a special type of seizure known as infantile spasms in a specific condition known as Tuberous Sclerosis.
+- Vigabatrin: Vigabatrin is associated with a progressive and permanent visual loss.
+Thus, its used is usually restricted to control of a special type of seizure known as infantile spasms in a specific condition known as Tuberous Sclerosis.

 Non-AED treatments are typically used to treat seizures when AEDs are not effective by themselves.
-None of these treatments has undergone evaluation for efficacy for the treatment of seizures in the ASD population.
-In our recent survey of 733 parents of children with ASD and seizures, we found that certain non-AED treatments were rated as having a favorable effect on seizures and other clinical factors including sleep, communication, behavior, attention, and mood.
-The best treatments appear to be low-carbohydrate diets such as the ketogenic and Atkins/modified Atkins diets.
+None of these treatments have undergone evaluation for efficacy for the treatment of seizures in the ASD population.
+In our recent survey of 733 parents of children with ASD and seizures we found that certain non-AED treatments were rated as having a favorable effect on seizures and other clinical factors including sleep, communication, behavior, attention and mood.
+The best treatments appear to be low-carbohydrate diets such as the ketogenic and Atkin’s/modified Atkin’s diets.
 These diets are also thought to be effective in individuals with epilepsy without ASD.
 Information regarding several non-AED treatments is outlined below.

 - Low Carbohydrate Diets: Low carbohydrate diets, such as the ketogenic diet, have been very effective at controlling seizures in some children with refractory epilepsy.
 The ketogenic diet is a very restrictive diet, so some have tried the modified Atkins diet and found it to be effective.
 Any dietary treatment should be conducted under the guidance of a trained professional.
 The ketogenic diet can cause acidosis (high blood acid), so anyone on this diet needs to be carefully monitored.

-- Steroids: One-time treatment or regularly scheduled treatments of high-dose steroids may help in refractory epilepsy, particularly epileptic encephalopathy syndromes.
-Daily steroids may also be effective, but are difficult to maintain because of the high risk of adverse effects.
-Common adverse effects include weight gain, edema, mood instability, and insomnia.
-Serious adverse effects include hypertension, immunosuppression, gastrointestinal ulceration, glucose instability, and osteoporosis.
-Anyone on steroids for an extended period should be closely monitored for serious adverse effects.
+- Steroids: One-time treatment or regular scheduled treatments of high-dose steroids may help in refractory epilepsy, particularly epileptic encephalopathy syndromes.
+Daily steroids may also be effective but are difficult to maintain because of the high risk of adverse effects.
+Common adverse effects include weight gain, edema, mood instability and insomnia.
+Serious adverse effects include hypertension, immunosuppression, gastrointestinal ulceration, glucose instability and osteoporosis.
+Anyone on steroids for an extended period should be closely monitored for serious adverse effects

-- Multiple Subpial Transection: If a dysfunctional portion of the brain is found but cannot be removed, it is possible for a neurosurgeon to make small cuts in the brain areas surrounding the dysfunctional areas.
-Like corticetomy, this requires brain surgery, which can have serious adverse effects and requires an extended in-hospital workup.
+- Multiple Subpial Transection: If a dysfunctional portion of the brain is found but cannot be removed, it is possible for a neurosurgeon to make cuts small cuts in the brain areas surrounding the dysfunctional areas.
+Like corticetomy, this requires brain surgery which can have serious adverse effects and requires an extended in hospital workup.
 This particular therapy is not widely used and there are only a few cases published to support its use.